Kazuki-tam/gas-figma2sheet/docs/SETTING.md

 # Setting up the project
-This is a Google Apps Script project that retrieves data from Figma and imports image data into Google Sheets via the API.
-Follow the steps below to set it up.
+This Google Apps Script project retrieves data from Figma and performs tasks based on design data via the API.

 1. Obtain an access token to use the [Figma API](https://www.figma.com/developers/api).
 2. Set script properties in your Google Apps Script project.
 3. Run the script.

-## Create a personal access token
+## Create a personal access token for Figma
 Create your personal access token on the Figma account settings page.
 This token is used to access the Figma API.

 Access tokens are sensitive information.
 Do not expose them in your code or in untrusted environments.